12–15 minutes

 Submergence Village: Chotabadada, Madhya Pradesh

-Women have been the back bone of the NBA, particularly local women who have taken up several important responsibilities in the movement including mobilisation, leading rallies from the front, dialogue with the government, undertaking fasts, being part of the dedicated squad of the NBA for programs like Jalsamarpan and so on.
+Women have been the back bone of the NBA, particularly local women who have taken up several important responsibilities in the movement including grass roots mobilisation, leading rallies and marches, conducting a dialogue with the government officials, undertaking fasts, and being part of the dedicated squads of the NBA for programs like Jalsamarpan.
 One of the most outstanding of them all is Rukmani Patidar, popularly known as Rukmikaki or just Kaki.
-An oustee herself, she was one of the first woman from a submergence village, to come forward to not only join the movement against the Sardar Sarovar Project (SSP) but take upon herself the task of mobilising other women across the Narmada Valley from the early phases of the movement itself.
-Without local women leaders like Rukmikaki, it would not have been possible to have such a large participation of women in the NBA, particularly from villages of Nimad where patriarchal norms are entrenched and where gender inequality is widely prevalent.
+An oustee herself, she was one of the first women from a submergence village, to come forward, join the movement against the Sardar Sarovar Project (SSP) and also take upon herself the task of mobilising other women across the Narmada Valley from the early phases of the movement itself.
+Without local women leaders like Rukmikaki, it would not have been possible to have such a large participation of women in the NBA, especially from the villages of Nimad where patriarchal norms are entrenched and where gender inequality is widely prevalent.

-Rukmikaki’s interview throws light on how women in the Narmada valley were mobilised, as before this, it was not common for women to step out of their homes for political and public work in such large numbers.
-She talks of her own role in helping women of the Narmada valley to overcome gender discrimination.
-This interview particularly helps understand the efforts that go into building a powerful people’s movement and how women who had rarely stepped outside of their homes and villages became transformed into active participants of an intense struggle to protect their livelihoods against destructive development, willing even to face police batons and getting jailed.
-Rukmikaki explains how mobilisation of people and meaningful participation of people, including women is key behind effectiveness of any struggle and this also is the most difficult of all tasks in a struggle.
+Rukmikaki’s interview throws light on how women in the Narmada valley were mobilised.
+Before this, women hardly ever stepped out of their homes to participate in political and public activities in such large numbers.
+She talks of her own role in helping women of the Narmada valley overcome gender discrimination.
+This interview in particular helps us understand the efforts that have gone into building a powerful people’s movement and how women who had rarely stepped outside of their villages were transformed into active participants in the intense struggle to protect their livelihoods against destructive development, willingly facing police batons and being jailed.
+Rukmikaki explains how mobilisation of people and meaningful participation of people, including women is the key to the effectiveness of any struggle and how this is also the most difficult of all tasks in a struggle.

-Rukmikaki’s interview throws light on this as well as many intricacies of the NBA as well as her views on the different strategies of the movement including fasts and jalsamarpan.
+Rukmikaki’s interview also gives us an insight into the many intricacies of the NBA, as well as her own views about the different strategies adopted by the movement including fasts and jalsamarpan.

 Interview Duration: 2:20:00